mattermost/docs/source/integrations/zapier.rst

 Integrate over 700 apps into Mattermost, including `Email <https://zapier.com/zapbook/email-parser/>`_, `GitHub <https://zapier.com/zapbook/github/>`_, `Jira <https://zapier.com/zapbook/jira/>`_, `Wufoo <https://zapier.com/zapbook/wufoo/>`_, `Salesforce <https://zapier.com/zapbook/salesforce/>`_, `Twitter <https://zapier.com/zapbook/twitter/>`_, `Gmail <https://zapier.com/zapbook/gmail/>`_ and `many more <https://zapier.com/zapbook/>`_, using Zapier integration.

 `Zapier <https://zapier.com/>`_ is a service that automates tasks between web apps.
-You can create "zaps" that contains a trigger and an action for a task that you want to perform repeatedly.
+You can create "zaps" that contain a trigger and an action for a task that you want to perform repeatedly.
 Zapier regularly checks your trigger for new data and automatically performs the action for you.

 This documentation includes: